seancrowe/GraFxJourney_PublisherIntro/03_Building_An_Integration/README.md

 - [03 Fixing API Key Issue]() - After section 02, we have a big issue of generating API keys all the time.
 We will fix that issue.
 - [04 Adding Previews]() - We will be adding previews to our store.
 - [05 Open A Document In A Publisher Editor]() - We will build a page that will allow us to open a document in an Editor.
-- [06 Building A My Documents Page]() - We will build a page that shows all the clients saved documents. 🏃‍♂️💨 - skip until after CREATE.
-- [07 Refactoring Our Store To Use Database]() - We will be refactoring our demo to use our fake database instead of the BackOffice.

 <br/>